C++ API

 State checks are simple, simply query the finished() function at a good interval.
 If the function returned true then the process is still running.
 If false call the destroy or destroyForReuse functions.

-The destroy function can be called even if the process hasn't ended execution, in this case it calls terminate().
+The destroy function can be called even if the process hasn't ended execution.
+In this case, it calls terminate().
 The function basically puts the class in an unusable state.
 To check if it's in this state, you can use the valid() function.
-If it is, and you want to reuse the process call destroyForReuse() which will reinitialize the class and will mark it as a valid one.
-After that you can call init again
+If it is valid, and you want to reuse the process, call destroyForReuse().
+It will reinitialise the class and will mark it as a valid one.
+After that, you can call init again

-Since destroyForReuse resets all flags to be valid instead of checking for validity you can use the startable() function which can also be used to differentiate between newly created runners and reused runners, since the init function resets the startable flag internally but destroyForReuse enables it
+Since destroyForReuse resets all flags to be valid instead of checking for validity, you can use the startable() function, which can also be used to differentiate between newly created runners and reused runners, since the init function resets the startable flag internally but destroyForReuse enables it.

 Unix notes and possible unexpected behaviour